-2) Documents: A document is the basic unit of the information that can be saved on the Elasticsearch.
-You can compare a document in Elasticsearch with a row in the relational database.
-In Elasticsearch, a document is stored in the JSON format.
-Each document has its unique id and you can assign the ID while adding the data into the ElasticSearch.
+A document is the basic unit of the information saved on ElasticSearch in JSON format.
+You can compare a document in ElasticSearch with a row in the relational database.
+Each document has its unique id and, you can assign the ID while adding the data into the ElasticSearch.
 If you are not proving the id, ElasticSearch will automatically provide A unique ID to each document.

-4) Type: Type is the logical partitions of the index.
-In RDBMS, you can refer it to the table.
-For example, you can have an index like a blog, inside the blog index, you can have types like the user type, article type, comment type, etc. In earlier versions, the _type field was combined with the document’s _id to generate a _uid field, so documents of different types with the same _id could exist in a single index.
-In the ElasticSearch 7.0, this has been removed.
+Type is the logical partitions of the index.
+In RDBMS, you can refer to the table.
+For example, you can have an index like a blog inside the blog index and have the user type, article type, comment type, etc. In earlier versions, the _type field would combine with the document’s _id to generate a _uid field, so the documents of different types with the same _id could exist in a single index.
+In the ElasticSearch 7.0, this is removed.

 We will discuss why this has been removed in the upcoming tutorials.

-6) Shards: All the data is saved on the shards.
-In order to manage data in ElasticSearch, we divide the data into shards.
+The data gets saved on the shards to manage it efficiently.
 A shard of ElasticSearch represents an index in the Apache Lucene.
 The max limit of documents in an Apache Lucene index is 2,147,483,519.
 When you index your data in Elasticsearch, it automatically distributes the data into multiple Lucene indexes.
-Shards can also help in the performance as if we have multiple shards in different nodes, we can query for the data parallelly in multiple shards rather than a single shard.
+Shards can also help in the performance; if we have multiple shards in different nodes, we can query the data parallelly in multiple shards rather than a single shard.

-7) Replica: Replica shards are copies of the primary shards and are used to prevent data loss in case of hardware failure.
-These replicas are always created on another node where the primary shards are not present.
-For example, if you have two nodes and node one has 3 shards and node two has 2 shards, then the replica of the first would be stored on node two and the replica of the node 2 will be stored on the node 1.
-If a primary shard becomes unavailable due to a network problem or hardware failure, a replica is promoted to as a primary shard and it takes over its role.
+Replica shards are copies of the primary shards and are used to prevent data loss in case of hardware failure.
+These replicas are on another node where the primary shards are not present.
+For example, if you have two nodes and node one has three shards and node two has two shards, then the replica of the first shard would be stored on node two and, the replica of node two will be stored on node one.
+If a primary shard becomes unavailable due to a network problem or hardware failure, the replica is promoted to primary shard and takes over its role.

-8) Node: A node is an instance of the ElasticSearch.
-ElasticSearch is a distributed system so we can distribute our data into the multiple nodes, and each node has shards stored on it.
+A node is an instance of the ElasticSearch.
+It is a distributed system where we can scatter our data into multiple nodes, and each node has shards stored on it.

-9) Cluster: A cluster is a group of one or more ElasticSearch nodes that are connected together.
-There is one node referred to as the master node, which manages the adding and the removal of other nodes.
+A cluster is a group of one or more ElasticSearch nodes that are connected.
+One node is the master node, which manages the adding and removal of other nodes.
 You can assume the cluster as the highest entity in the elastic search.

-10) Mapping: Mapping is similar to a schema in RDBMS.
-It defines what type of value is stored in which field.
+Mapping is similar to a schema in RDBMS.
+It defines the type of value stored in a particular field.
 We can define mapping by the mapping API.
 Even if we do not define mapping and directly index the data, mapping happens automatically.
 This process is known as Dynamic Mapping.

-Now that we know the basic terminology used in ES, let us talk about its advantages and why it is the best choice for large enterprises.
+Now let us look at its advantages and why it is the best choice for large enterprises.

-1) Distributed System: Elasticsearch is distributed in nature.
-It means we can spread the data into multiple servers.
-The processing load will be divided on each server, which in turn helps to optimize speed.
+Elasticsearch of distributed in nature.
+It means we can spread the data into multiple servers, dividing the processing load on each server, helping to optimize speed.

-2) Fuzzy Search: While searching for the data, users can sometimes misspell words such as “iotadal” instead of “Iotasol”.
+While searching for the data, users can sometimes misspell words such as “iotadal” instead of “iotasol”.
 In RDBMS, this would not get any results, but ElasticSearch would still return data.
 This process is called a fuzzy search.

-3) Real-Time: As soon as the document is stored or indexed, it is ready to be searched.
+As the document is stored or indexed, no sooner is it ready to be searched.

-5) Schema Free: ES is schema-free i.e. we can simply add our data and start using the ES service.
+ElasticSearch is schema-free; we can add our data and start using the ES service.
 It helps if we can define the schema, but it is not a necessity.

 7) Vast documentation and excellent community support